Devsbench/scientific-robin-e5a44/content/pages/blog/Real-Estate-Tokenization-Complete-How-To-Guide-2022.md

 To list your token on a centralized exchange you have to pay them to list your token on their exchange.
 Every centralized crypto exchange has their own terms and conditions which we can check on their support page, if you want to enlist your token on their crypto exchange.
 Others require that your token should be working and have a specific daily volume, enlisted on coin market cap.

 When it comes to decentralized exchange (DEX) you can list your new token easily.
-We will support all the process with the following DEX: <https://app.uniswap.org/#/swap>
+We will support all the process with the following DEX: <https://app.uniswap.org/#/swap>****

-**Here is a short video how you can do it: https://youtu.be/9hO4Y\_20Dm4**

 Want to build your tokenization app?
 Let's connect and discuss what we can do for you: houseofblockchain@gmail.com